adamwalker/starty/Readme.md

 The signals from the Ethernet phy RX side are captured by chipscope and the packet rx count is available from the VIO.

+See the `basic-ethernet` branch for a cut down version.

 ## Software
 The "software" directory contains an application to test the Ethernet loopback.
 Build and run with:
 ```